redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 ## Claim File

 The test suite generates an output file, named **claim** file.
-This file is considered as the proof of CNFs test run, evaluated by Red Hat when **certified** status is considered.
+This file is considered as the proof of the workload's test run, evaluated by Red Hat when **certified** status is considered.

 This file describes the following